 About the Pilot Cohort

-The Career Development Committee will be running a pilot cohort from June through November 2017.
-We are currently accepting applications through May 15, 2017 for up to 12 mentors and up to 12 mentees to participate in the program and provide feedback.
-Participation fees are being waived for the pilot cohort.
-Interested applicants can apply online.
+The Career Development Committee is currently running a pilot cohort from June through November 2017.
+Twenty-two mentor/mentee pairs are participating in the program and providing feedback.
 Pilot participants are required to complete a series of feedback exercises to help improve and enhance the program for future cohorts.